johndavemanuel/yts-movies/README.md

 # YTS Movies
-Phonegap App for browsing and downloading movies (YTS API)
+Phonegap App for browsing and downloading movies

 Browse different types of movie with details and download via torrent